LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 Now at first glance, that seemed to produce the behavior I was looking for.
 I had decided there would be a maximum of 12 stories per page, and when I clicked the "next" button, the next set of 12 stories appeared.
 Super cool.
 This was working.
 Then I attempted to type something into my search input...

 It only searched/filtered the 12 items in the current view.
 Ugh...of course.
-And in addition to the search input, there was also an orderBy, as well as an additional custom filter to consider.
+And in addition to the search input, I was also implementing an orderBy drop down selector, as well as another custom filter.
 I was adding the filters in the standard way to my 'ng-repeat' element, so the only items I had access to were the 12 `displayedItems` I was passing into `ng-repeat`.

 The solution?
 Apply the filters **first** and **then** paginate.